EpiphanySoft/oo/Readme.md

-# Configly
+# Widgetry

-Configly is a class-based, object-orient (OO) library for ES6+.
-Configly expands on the embattled JavaScript `class` keyword using ES.next decorators to add powerful capabilities to [classes](./docs/Classes.md) and their [instances](./docs/Instances.md).
+Widgetry is a class-based, object-orient (OO) library for ES6+.
+Widgetry expands on the embattled JavaScript `class` keyword using ES.next decorators to add powerful capabilities to [classes](./docs/Classes.md) and their [instances](./docs/Instances.md).

-The primary entry points for Configly are its `Base` class and `@define` decorator.
-While other base classes can be used, [Base](./docs/Base.md) defines some  of useful behaviors:
+The primary entry points for Widgetry are its `Widget` class and `@define` decorator.
+While other base classes can be used, [Widget](./docs/Widget.md) defines some  of useful
+behaviors:

  - Common life-cycle
  - Configuration property management

-Other features provided by `Base` can be applied to other class hierarchies because they are implemented by a helper class called [Meta](./docs/Meta.md) (for "meta-class").
+Other features provided by `Widget` can be applied to other class hierarchies because they are implemented by a helper class called [Meta](./docs/Meta.md) (for "meta-class").
 These
 include: